-Secure association of new devices is possible with different models, which are used to change authentication information between devices.
+Secure association of new devices is possible with different models, which are used to exchange authentication information between devices.
 Association models may require some kind of user-mediated assurance that a device, which is authenticated to a network, is really the new device and not attacker's device, and that a network to which a device is connected is the correct one.
 Various models have been proposed with different usability, security and hardware assumptions.
 These models include:

-• User's comparison of authentication identifiers is a model where the end-user checks that the identifier displayed by a control device belongs to the new device.
-The new device may either display the same random secret number or it may have an unique identification code, which is e.g. displayed or which is available in printed paper format.
-Visual comparison models assume that the users will always make comparison.

-Another threat is that, if identification numbers are static and unique for devices, an attacker may gains access to them e.g. with phishing attacks.
-If numbers are random, weaknesses in random number generation may expose association for attacks.
+• User's comparison of checksums is a model where the user checks that the identifier displayed by a control device is the same as in new device.
+The new device may either display the same temporary identifier or it may have an unique identification code, which is e.g. displayed or which is available in printed paper format.
+Visual comparison models phase different threats.
+For instance, the users may not always make the comparison.
+Further, if identification numbers are static and unique for devices, an attacker may gain access to them e.g. with phishing attacks.
+Some association protocols are vulnerable for over-the-shoulder attacks and thus require that the identifier is kept secret.
+However, recent work by Vaudenau [17] demonstrated how to use short checksums, which do not have to be secret.